de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Subspaces of a and a version of Beurling's Theorem

 To complete the proof, by continuity, the limit on the right hand side of \eqref{1234} exists also for $\alpha_0 = \beta_0 \in \mathbb R$, and we take the expression on the right hand side as its definition, see Remark \ref{rkBlaBla}. \end{pf}

-As we have gathered all the required preliminary results, we may present the proof of the first version of the Beurling's theorem. \\
+As we have gathered all the required preliminary results, we may present the proof of the first version of Beurling's theorem. \\

-\begin{pf}[of Theorem \ref{BLth}] Let $y_1(\cdot)$ and $y_2(\cdot)$, as in the statement, be meromorphic functions of dividing type.
-Thus, using Lemma \ref{elisLemma}, the poles of $y_1$ and $y_2$ are real and simple.
+\begin{pf}[of Theorem \ref{BLth}] Let $y_1(\cdot)$ and $y_2(\cdot)$, as in the statement, be dividing functions on $X$.
+Thus, using Proposition \ref{elisLemma}, the poles of $y_1$ and $y_2$ are real and simple.

-Applying Lemma \ref{MM}, the assumption that $\mathcal H$ is invariant under the multiplication operators $\mathcal{M}_{\frac{1}{y_1(u)-\overline{\alpha}}}$ and $\mathcal{M}_{\frac{1}{y_2(u)-\overline{\beta}}}$ is translated to: $\mathcal H^{\perp}$ is invariant under the operators $R_{\alpha}^{y_1}$ and $R_{\beta}^{y_2}$ where $\alpha,\beta \in \mathbb C_+$.
-By Corollary \ref{stIdH3}, the structure identity automatically holds in $H^2_{\widetilde{\zeta}}$ for all $\alpha,\beta \in \mathbb C _+$.
+Applying Lemma \ref{MM}, the assumption that $\mathcal{H}$ is invariant under the multiplication operators $\mathcal{M}_{\frac{1}{y_1(u)-\overline{\alpha}}}$ and $\mathcal{M}_{\frac{1}{y_2(u)-\overline{\beta}}}$ is translated to: $\mathcal{H}^{\perp}$ is invariant under the operators $R_{\alpha}^{y_1}$ and $R_{\beta}^{y_2}$ where $\alpha,\beta \in \mathbb C_{-}$.
+By Corollary \ref{stIdH3}, the structure identity automatically holds in $H^2_{\widetilde{\zeta}}$ for all $\alpha,\beta \in \mathbb C _{-}$.

-By assumption, the elements of $\mathcal H^{\perp}$ have analytic extension to neighborhood of the poles of $y_1$ and $y_2$ with bounded point evaluations and the elements of $\mathcal H^{\perp}$ have analytic extensions at the pre-images of the singular points of $C$.
-Then, using Lemma \ref{MM1}, $\mathcal H ^\perp$ is invariant under the bounded operator $R_{\alpha}^{y_k}$ where $\alpha \in \mathbb R$ at the neighborhood of infinity.
-Furthermore, the structure identity can be extended to $\alpha \in \mathbb R$ in a neighborhood of infinity.
+By assumption, the elements of $\mathcal{H}^{\perp}$ have analytic extensions with bounded point evaluations to a (connected) neigborhood of the poles of $y_1$ and $y_2$ and of the preimages of the singular points of $C$.
+Then, using Lemma \ref{MM1}, $\mathcal{H} ^\perp$ is invariant under the bounded operator $R_{\alpha}^{y_k}$ where $\alpha \in \mathbb R$ in a neighborhood of infinity.
+Furthermore, the structure identity can be extended to $\alpha,\beta \in \mathbb R$ in a neighborhood of infinity.

-Combining all the observations above, we can apply Theorem \ref{MainTh} on the orthogonal complement $\mathcal H ^{\perp}$.
-Thus, $\mathcal H^{\perp}$ is a reproducing kernel Hilbert space with reproducing kernel of the form
+Combining all the observations above, we can apply Theorem \ref{MainTh} to the orthogonal complement $\mathcal{H}^{\perp}$.
+Thus, $\mathcal{H}^{\perp}$ is a reproducing kernel Hilbert space with reproducing kernel of the form